Science & Research Visa Sponsorship Jobs in Nevada

 Which science & research companies sponsor visas in Nevada?

 Major visa sponsors include the Desert Research Institute, University of Nevada Las Vegas and Reno research divisions, National Nuclear Security Administration facilities, and Nevada-based biotechnology companies.
-Las Vegas's expanding medical research sector and Reno's proximity to California tech companies also create opportunities with pharmaceutical firms, environmental consulting companies, and renewable energy research organizations that frequently sponsor H-1B and O-1 visas for specialized researchers.
+Las Vegas's expanding medical research sector and Reno's proximity to California tech companies also create opportunities with pharmaceutical firms, environmental consulting companies, and renewable energy research organizations that frequently sponsor H-1B visa and O-1 visas for specialized researchers.

 Which cities in Nevada have the most science & research sponsorship jobs?